danstarns/DGQL/README.md

 RETURN user
 ```

-Using the [DGQL Client](https://github.com/danstarns/dgql/tree/main/packages/client) you can execute this Cypher and receive an object like;
+Using the [DGQL Client](https://github.com/danstarns/dgql/tree/main/packages/client) you can execute this Cypher and receive an object like:

 ```json
 {